Pharmaceutical Approach

 Brain serotonin synthesis amplification

-Evecxia seeks to leverage the therapeutic potential of serotonin synthesis amplification - building a more powerful endogenous brain serotonin system.
+Evecxia seeks to leverage the therapeutic potential of serotonin synthesis amplification - building a stronger, more dynamic, and more resilient endogenous brain serotonin system.
 Serotonin synthesis amplification is a unique mode of serotonin system modulation, distinct from targeting serotonin transporters (e.g., SSRIs/SNRIs) or receptors (e.g., psychedelics).
-Serotonin synthesis amplification is not utilized by any FDA/EMA-approved drugs; yet, convergent clinical trial evidence from the literature points to broad therapeutic potential across psychiatric and neurological disorders.
+Serotonin synthesis amplification is not utilized by any FDA/EMA-approved drugs; yet, convergent clinical trial evidence from the literature points to broad therapeutic potential of serotonin synthesis amplification across psychiatric and neurological disorders.
+Evecxia leverages 5-hydroxytryptophan (5-HTP), delivered via proprietary pharmaceutical technologies, to for the first time enable the therapeutic potential of serotonin synthesis amplification.

 Exogenous 5-HTP And Brain Serotonin